justinwang97/JWAS_Shiny/README.md

 ---------------
 #### Manhattan Plot Section
 This section helps the user to visualize the GWAS result.
 Once uploading the file containing GWAS results, a preview will be shown on the right top.
 And the interactive manhattan plot provided by R package "manhattanly" will also be shown.
-Users can use slider inputs to change the title and thresholds.
+Users can use slider inputs to change the title, y-axis label and thresholds.
 The information of the genomic marker/window can be shown by clicking the point. it is straightforward to download, zoom in, or zoom out the plot.

 ---------------
 #### Convergence Diagnosis Section